aelnaiem/torronto/README.md

 `./torronto <hostName>:<portNumber>`

 * error checking
-* ask for missing files
-* replication structure
-* send out unique chunks when joining and leaving
+* send out unique chunks when leaving and inserting a file into system

 ## Torronto Messaging Documentation